rokwire/rokwire-building-blocks-api/appconfigservice/README.md

 ## AWS ECR Instructions

 Make sure the repository called rokwire/app_config exists in ECR.
 Then create Docker image for Rokwire Platform API and push to AWS ECR for deployment.
-For
+For example:

 ```
 cd rokwire-building-blocks-api